 Although Darren and his team have received many awards, such as the 2016 Shotty Award for Pipeline Management, the Brown Bag Films’ motto is focused on more than industry recognition.
 Darren reflects on how ‘We Love Animation®’ is integral to their operations:

 “The studio’s focus is on creativity, that’s our bread and butter, but technology feeds it.
 When people come to us for studio tours, they expect the old school of drawing: more desks, more drawings by hand, more pencils!
 We have a place for that, of course, but our technology releases our artists to focus on one thing – what they want to create.”

 Data: its collection, storage, analysis, and optimisation is key to how Brown Bag Films forward predict production cycles.

-“Our pipeline collects data over long periods of time and we feed this into our bidding systems: how long does a shot take to render or an asset to build.
-That information is crucial for ensuring that our production pipeline is accurate and sustainable and can meet the broadcaster demands.”
+“Our pipeline collects data over long periods of time and we feed this into our bidding systems: how long does a shot take to render or an asset to build?
+That information is crucial for ensuring that our production pipeline is accurate, sustainable and can meet the broadcaster demands.”

-“There is a huge amount of work going in to create shows that people love; the main benefit of using YellowDog, as we have in the past, is it enables us to hit points within our schedule when we couldn’t meet the demands of the production,” reveals Darren.
+“There is a huge amount of work going in to create shows that people love; the main benefit of using YellowDog, as we have in the past, is it enables us to hit points within our schedule when we couldn’t meet the demands of the production.”

-“In the past, we didn’t include cloud rendering in our budgets or schedules; it was only during those ‘fires’ or panics that we would start to look to that solution to resolve our issues,” explains Darren.
+Darren explains how the studio is using cloud for competitive advantage.
+“In the past, we didn’t include cloud rendering in our budgets or schedules; it was only during those ‘fires’ or panics that we would start to look to that solution to resolve our issues.”